data61/clkhash/docs/schema.rst

 features
 ~~~~~~~~
 A feature is either described by a :ref:`schema/featureConfig`, or alternatively, it can be ignored by the clkhash
-library by defining a :ref:`ignoreFeature` section.
+library by defining a :ref:`schema/ignoreFeature` section.

 .. _schema/ignoreFeature: